HearthStats/HearthStats.net-Uploader/readme.md

 Known Issues
 -------------

-* This alpha build does not yet submit data to HearthStats.net
+* The monitor window does not display much at the moment.
+The title changes, but nothing is displayed within the window itself yet
+* There is currently no configuration interface
 * Only supports Windows at the moment
-* Game must be running in __windowed mode__ at the moment (see [issue #17](https://github.com/JeromeDane/HearthStats.net-Uploader/issues/17))
+* Game must be running in __windowed mode__ for now (see [issue #17](https://github.com/JeromeDane/HearthStats.net-Uploader/issues/17))
-* If you don't see the image in the uploader window update to match your game, make sure you have the latest drivers installed for your graphics card.

 Please see the full [list of known issues](https://github.com/JeromeDane/HearthStats.net-Uploader/issues) as well.